statsig-io/docs/docs/access-management/sso/overview.md

 *This documentation assumes that you already have an OIDC Provider up and running.*

 SSO with OIDC can be configured for your Statsig Organization to continue using your company's identity store with Statsig and simplify the process for inviting your team to your Projects.
 New users will be automatically provisioned, once authenticated by your Identity Provider.
 Organizations are an Enterprise Tier feature.
+If your SSO requires muti-factor authentication (MFA), it is automatically required when your users sign into Statsig with SSO enabled.

 ## Configuration